danielabmartins/devops-24-25-1241902/CA1/README.md

 - **Employee.java:**

-- As requested, I added the jobYears field along with its getter and setter methods.
+As requested, I added the jobYears field along with its getter and setter methods.
 To ensure data integrity, I also included validations in the setter methods.
-This was done to prevent invalid values, from being assigned and thus avoids potential errors.
+This was done to prevent invalid values from being assigned and thus avoid potential errors.
 Both methods for jobYears can be found below and the setter method illustrates the updates made to the other setter methods:

 ~~~java